 I could see him during my short work in Addenbrooke’s hospital in the Deep Clean team.
 On the last day of my work – 13th November 2015 Stephen Hawking was carried to the hospital.
 As long as I remember it was somewhere on the 3rd floor.
 One of my colleagues Cosma Cardoso saw him just after the nurses put Stephen on the bed and right after this put shutters down in the window.
 No one was able to see the biggest scientist in the hospital, even through the window.
-Even the working stuff had restrictions except for the healthcare personnel.
+Even the working staff had restrictions except for the healthcare personnel.

 Unfortunately, I had no occasion to see Stephen Hawking personally, but I am very lucky, that I live in the city, that Hawking was associated with.

-On 14th March 2018, I have read very sad information about the Hawking’s dead.
-The 14th March is known as an international day of number Pi (Pi day).
-March 14, 2018, was exactly the 139th Albert Einstein’s birthday.
-More than often the Steven Hawking was compared to Albert Einstein.
+On 14th March 2018, I read very sad information about Hawking’s death.
+The 14th of March is known as an international day of the number Pi (Pi day).
+March 14, 2018, was exactly the 139th of Albert Einstein’s birthday.
+More than often Steven Hawking was compared to Albert Einstein.
 Both of them were the biggest scientist in the world.
 Albert Einstein was born on 14th March 1879 and died after 27793 days on 18th April 1955.
 Stephen Hawking was born on 8th January and died after 27824 days on 14th March 2018.
 The difference in their length of life was exactly one month!
 However he passed away in the early hours of Wednesday morning, so his life was probably a little bit shorter than 27824 days.
 Both Albert Einstein and Stephen Hawking were 3974 weeks and 5 days old at the moment of death.
 The period between Albert Einstein’s birth and Stephen Hawking’s death is exactly 139 years, which makes 50769 days and consequently 7252 weeks and 5 days.

 I have prepared a short photo relation below.
 However, I realize, that you will find photos taken from better perspectives on the web.